adblockplus/web.adblockplus.org/pages/privacy.md

 - {{ android-browser-event-tracking-item-4[list item] Which platforms you are using (Android and its respective version) }}
 - {{ android-browser-event-tracking-item-5[list item] Location data based on your IP address (country) }}

 {{ android-browser-event-tracking-paragraph-2 This data is solely used to improve Adblock Browser for Android and your user experience.
-You can opt-out from sending such reports via Settings > Privacy > "Help us make Adblock Browser better". }}
+You can opt-out from sending such reports via Settings > Privacy > Help us make Adblock Browser better. }}

 ###### {{ android-browser-data-retention-heading[heading] Data retention }}